Phlebotomy Technician PBT (ASCP) Certification - Eligibility & Testing

 - Route 1: Successful completion of a NAACLS-approved phlebotomy program in the last five years.

-- Route 2: Successful completion of an acceptable two-part formal structured phlebotomy program within the last five years (40 hours of classroom training and 100 hours of clinical training a minimum of 100 venipunctures).
+- Route 2: Successful completion of an acceptable two-part formal structured phlebotomy program within the last five years (40 hours of classroom training and 100 hours of clinical training with a minimum of 100 venipunctures).

 - Route 3: Completion of one year of full-time (35 hours per week) acceptable clinical experience as a phlebotomy technician in an acceptable laboratory in the last five years.

-- Route 4: Successful completion of RN, LPN or other acceptable accredited allied health professional/occupational education which includes phlebotomy training and orientation in an acceptable laboratory with a minimum performance of 100 successful unaided blood collections including venipunctures and skin punctures.
+- Route 4: Successful completion of RN, LPN, or other acceptable accredited allied health professional/occupational education which includes phlebotomy training and orientation in an acceptable laboratory with a minimum performance of 100 successful unaided blood collections including venipunctures and skin punctures.

 - Route 5: Having valid medical laboratory technologist MT/MLS (ASCP) or MLT (ASCP) certification.

-- Route 6: Having valid donor phlebotomy technician DPT (ASCP) certification and a minimum of 100 successful unaided non-donor blood collections including venipunctures and skin punctures in an acceptable laboratory within the last five years.
+- Route 6: Having valid donor phlebotomy technician DPT (ASCP) certification and a minimum of 100 successful unaided non-donor blood collections, including venipunctures and skin punctures in an acceptable laboratory within the last five years.